stashapp/stash/ui/v2.5/src/docs/en/Manual/Interface.md

 ## Custom Javascript

-The stash support the inject of custom javascript.
-Be aware thet bad Javascript could break the UI.
+Stash supports the injection of custom javascript to assist with theming or adding additional functionality.
+Be aware that bad Javascript could break the UI or worse.

 ## Custom Locales